turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/refactoring_patterns.markdown

 1. Why do we refactor?
 2. What's the difference between "refactoring" and "changing shit"?
-3. What role do patterns play in refactoring?
-4. Why do some refactoring patterns seem to be opposites?
-5. Does refactoring always make code better?
+3. Does refactoring always make code better?

 ## Lecture